Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 For items not collected by the Solid Waste Department, click on the following link: Non-Disposal Items

+There is no solid waste and curbside recycling collection on scheduled City holidays.
 City holidays: New Year's Day, Martin Luther King, Jr Day, Memorial Day, Fourth of July, Labor Day, Veterans Day, Thanksgiving (Thursday and Friday), Christmas Eve and Christmas Day.

 Please help maintain the appearance of the City by not putting garbage and trash out earlier than 6:00 p.m. the day before your regular collection day.
 The City's collection services begin at 8:00 a.m.
-Holiday Schedule

 Please note, if you contact us and/or we receive notification after hours, on the weekend, on a holiday or day before a holiday, the situation will be addressed on the next business day.
 Request Tracker